Devnadish/CV_next/posts/enplanYourWebsite.md

 ---
-title: "Planning Your Website"
+title: 'Planning Your Website'
-subtitle: "Planning Your Website: Tips and Best Practices"
+subtitle: 'Planning Your Website: Tips and Best Practices'
-date: "2020-12-22"
+date: '2020-12-22'
-description: "Plan your website for success.
+description: 'Plan your website for success.
 Define purpose, audience, and content.
 Design elements and considerations.
-Achieve online goals with proper planning."
+Achieve online goals with proper planning.'
 ---

 ## Planning Your Website: Tips and Best Practices